-With summer waning and the coming year gradually transforming from an mental abstraction into a concrete set of tasks, challenges, and opportunities, I have been trying to riffle through the pages of my own career and remind myself of things I can do—that we all can do—to make the year go well.
+With summer waning and the coming year gradually transforming from a puzzling mental abstraction into a concrete set of tasks, challenges, and opportunities, I have been trying to riffle through the pages of my own career and my understanding of some of the issues facing schools and teachers in this time of pandemic and war.
+My goal is to remind myself of things that we as educators can do—that we all can do—to make the year go well.
 Here’s my short list:

-We need to be faculties characterized by a rich flow and exchange of ideas and opinions—and by mutual respect.
+We need to be faculty communities characterized by a rich flow and exchange of ideas and opinions—and by mutual respect.
 We need to be faculties in which castes and layers, based on seniority, who teaches what, who lives in what dorm, or who has whose ear, are gone, gone, gone.
-In 1968, when I was a senior in high school and Peter Prescott was working on A World of Our Own, faculty room stratification, posturing, and politics hadn’t much changed since Owen Johnson’s Lawrenceville Stories more than a century ago (and at least those were funny).
+In 1968, when I was a senior in an independent school and Peter Prescott was working on A World of Our Own, faculty room stratification, posturing, and politics hadn’t much changed since Owen Johnson’s Lawrenceville Stories of more than a century ago (and at least those tales were funny).
 But it’s decades later, and we have to recognize that each of us has something valuable to learn about our craft and our calling from each of our colleagues, no matter how young and how “inexperienced.”

-You experienced pros (another David Mallery-ism)—that is, we experienced pros—have to appreciate ourselves fully for what we have to offer, and we have to make a point of offering it.
-We’re doing good work, and it can be a very good life; happily we share today’s “world of our own” every so much more widely and joyfully than we did 45 years ago.
-We honor our profession, our schools, and our students by our determination to do our best, and we give full meaning to our lives by our resolution to keep making the kinds of difference that we idealized when came into this profession in the first place.
+We honor our profession, our schools, and our students by our determination to do our best, and we give full meaning to our lives by our resolution to keep making the kinds of difference that we idealized when we entered this profession in the first place.

-Savor the last weeks of summer, and have the best year ever—PG
+Savor the last weeks of summer, and have the best year ever.

 Don't miss our weekly blog posts by joining our newsletter mailing list below: